takipi-field/overops-jenkins-plugin/README.md

   **Mark Build Unstable**  Check if we should mark the build unstable if the Max Record Count is exceeded.

-  **Show Query Results**  Check if we should should display the query results in the Jenkins console.
+  **Show Query Results**  Check if we should display the query results in the Jenkins console.